Guruprasad-G/Swarm-Exploration-and-Target-Searching/README.md

   - Map data collected can be exported to a text file.
   - Based on the exported data or directly from the program, the arena map can be recreated, with the starting postions of the robots and the target location.

-### Limitations :
+### Limitations/Drawback :
   - Continous movement of the robot couldn't be achived.
   - The commuincation is centralized.
   - The project is implemented on an existing robot(E-puck)(A better way would be to use a custom built robot).
-  - Traget detection through camera of the robot is done through in-built 'recognition node' feature of Webots.
+  - Target detection through camera of the robot is done through in-built 'recognition node' feature of Webots.
 (A better way would be to use OpenCV)

 ## Wiki : Coming Soon